 Our school places a great deal of importance on ensuring that the children leave school knowing the difference between right and wrong and choosing wisely most of the time.
 We have a very strong policy regarding a healthy approach to life which includes eating well, exercising well and keeping oneself safe.

 Sex Education is taught in Year 5 through discussion about body changes and then in Year 6 where children are taught Sex Education in the context of a loving relationship.
 Commercially produced DVDs are often used as a starting point for the lessons.
 Parents are invited into school to ‘view’ the material being offered to their children.
 Parents have the right to withdraw their child from all or part of the sex and relationship education provided at school, excepting those parts included in the statutory National Curriculum.

 Modern Foreign Languages

-All children have a Spanish lesson every week with Senora Fernandes, who is a native Spanish speaker.
+All children have a Spanish lesson every week.
 The children follow a curriculum which includes a balance of spoken and recorded language.